AlbertP3/FlashCards/README.md

     | 寿司  | sushi |
     | ...  | ...  |
 4. Supported extensions for all *kinds* are '.csv' and '.xlsx' albeit both *Revisions* and *Mistakes* are by default created as '.csv'
 5. Files are organized in the 'data' directory following the pattern data/*lng*/{rev,lng,mst}/*file*.
 Both *lng* and *file* actual names are chosen by the user and are later used together with their location (*kind*, *language*) for identification.
-If the configuration is referencing a missing directory tree, it will be created on the launch, however source file must be put by user
+If the configuration is referencing a missing directory tree, it will be created on the launch, however source file must be put by user.
+Alternatively, a 'clt' command can be used to generate both language tree and an example file
 6. Once the *Language* file is there, it can be loaded in the app.
 Then the user will review multiple cards and press 'Save' which will create a new *Revision* file containing only cards seen.
 Pressing 'Save' during *Revision* will save all failed cards to the *Mistakes* file
 7. Spaced repetitons are reinforced by employing the EFC [See: Ebbinghaus Forgetting Curve](#efc-model-optimizer) that tells user which *Revision* they should repeat now, that is: Predicted % of words in-memory fell below the [efc_threshold](#optional-features)
 8. *Revisions* and *Mistakes* can be appraised - score, time spent and other are then recorded to the Database (src/res/db.csv) and can be eventually viewed on Statistics, Progress and TimeSpent windows